ctlcltd/e2-sat-editor/README.md

 You might need Curl installed with headers, details here: https://curl.se/download.html

 > [!NOTE]
-> Depending on your OS environment, you should install some dependencies (devel)
+> Depending on your OS environment, you should install dependencies

 Clone the repository:
 ```